IikkaHeikkila/Service_Scheduler/README.md

     If you do any changes in code, cmd "docker-compose up --build" after that.
   </li>
   <li>
     There is couple of examples in main() fucnction in /src/scheduler.py.
-You can create your own demonstrations in there.
   </li>
 </ul>